rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

 function OpenVideoPlayer(content, index, isContentList) as Object
 ```

-We create a VideoView object and add the arguments to it.
+We create a MediaView object and add the arguments to it.

 ```
-video = CreateObject("roSGNode", "VideoView")
+video = CreateObject("roSGNode", "MediaView")
 video.content = content
 video.jumpToItem = index
 video.isContentList = isContentList
 ```

-Next we set the video.control to “play” and finally show the video view object then return it.
+Next we set the video.control to “play” and finally show the media view object then return it.

 ```
 m.top.ComponentController.CallFunc("show", {